maximum-software/pdf-forms-for-contact-form-7/README.md

 # PDF Forms Filler for CF7

-Create Contact Form 7 forms from PDF forms.
-Get PDF forms filled automatically and attached to email messages upon form submission on your website.
-Embed images in PDF files.
+Build Contact Form 7 forms from PDF forms.
+Get PDFs auto-filled and attached to email messages and/or website responses on form submission.

 ## Description